juggieray/juggieray/README.md

 ## 🚀 About Me

-I'm a fourth-year student at San José State University, majoring in **Engineering Technology - Computer Network Systems Management** with a minor in **Business Administration and Math**.
-My academic journey and hands-on experience have fueled my passion for **Machine Learning, Information Technology, Network Design, Computer Architecture,** and **Environmental Sustainability**.
+I am a fourth-year student at San José State University, majoring in **Engineering Technology - Computer Network Systems Management** with a minor in **Business Administration and Math**!
+My academic journey and hands-on experience from my past have fueled my passion for **Machine Learning, Software/Cloud-Defined Networking, best Network Design and Optimization practices, Computer Architecture,** and **Business Management with customer-facing issues**.

 With a strong foundation in both network and software disciplines, I’m always exploring ways to leverage my skills to create a positive impact.
-Whether it’s through designing robust networks, crafting efficient software, or integrating cutting-edge technologies, my goal is to contribute meaningfully to the world around me.
+Whether it’s through designing robust networks, crafting efficient software, or integrating cutting-edge technologies, my goal is to contribute meaningfully to the world around me!

 ## 💻 Experience